 For the 1,300 families receiving a knock on their door this week, these baskets offer more than just food and toys.
-They offer a moment of respite – a brief, precious pause where the financial anxiety fades, and the holiday magic can finally settle in.
+They offer a moment of respite – a brief, precious pause where the financial anxiety fades, and the holiday magic can finally settle in. n